CSS Styling

 }

-I’m the most important person on this site so my name gets to be in bold:
+I’m the most important person on this site so my name gets to be in bold.
+On mobile screens, we want to wrap my name so it doesn’t go past the edge of the screen:

 .heroText {